StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 Teams will be organized randomly at the beginning of the semester.
 Most class activities will be done within teams, allowing students to master the course standards in an environment where they may discuss topics and ask questions freely with their peers and the instructor.
-These teams will not be adjusted during the semester except to accommodate for adds/drops.

 ## Course Modules and Standards